ssnfts24/scroll-of-fire/3_Living_Technology/QRI-16_VARSE_Whitepaper.md

 Intuition and physics converged.

-You built nature’s geometry into a device.
+I built nature’s geometry into a device.

 ---